Poweezy/royalties-database/README.md

 - Added diagnostics.js for troubleshooting and monitoring component loading
 - Improved error handling in module-loader.js and app.js
 - Updated service worker cache configuration
+- Fixed CSS syntax errors in main.css
+- Consolidated to using royalties.html as the main entry point
+- Improved service worker error handling
+- Enhanced component loading system with fallbacks

+## Troubleshooting

+### Common Issues

+1. **"This file does not exist" errors in console**:
+   - Make sure all component files are in the correct locations
+   - Try serving through a web server instead of opening directly

+2. **Login doesn't work**:
+   - Make sure JavaScript is enabled in your browser
+   - Try clearing browser cache and cookies
+   - Ensure you're using the correct credentials

+3. **Charts or metrics don't load**:
+   - Check if Chart.js is loading correctly
+   - Check browser console for any specific errors
+   - Try a different browser

+4. **Service worker errors**:
+   - These are usually harmless messages about communication channels
+   - Can be safely ignored if the application functions correctly

+### Running Diagnostics

+The application includes a built-in diagnostics tool:
+1. Add `?diagnostics=true` to the URL (e.g., `http://localhost:8000/royalties.html?diagnostics=true`)
+2. Open browser console (F12 or Ctrl+Shift+I) to view results